jozso39/cypress_integromat/README.md

 1. clone the repo with `git clone https://github.com/jozso39/cypress_integromat.git`
 2. install dependencies with `npm install`
-3. run it in browser with `npm run cypress:open`
+3. run it in browser with `npm run cy:open`

 ### Prerequisites